Glossophobia, the fear of public speaking, is greater than the fear of death for 75% of us.

 So, here are some of our favourite tips for presentation mastery:

-Practice.
 This may seem obvious but you’d be surprised at how often this first tip is forgotten in the midst of presentation anxiety.
 And its essential.
 Once you have the bones or outline of the presentation, start practicing.
-Get on your feet, and speak it outloud to an empty room.
+Get on your feet, and speak it out loud to an empty room.
 Practice for friends, practice for the wardrobe, the mirror, the bare walls.
 This creates neural pathways in your brain, so that it is less of an adjustment, and therefore less scary when you do it for real.
-Read this Forbes article for more tips on practicing for presentations.

-Connect to your audience.
 Take the first moment on the stage to connect to your audience, just a few seconds here will make all the difference, as you calm yourself and gather your space.
 You connect through stillness, and taking that moment to look at your audience, take them in, maybe smile.
 It’s a few seconds, but trust me, it can be a game changer.
 This moment of connection is brilliant to remind you of why you are speaking, and who you are speaking to.
 Just other individuals, like you, who are interested in what you have to say, and want you to do well.
-For some more ways to connect with your audience, have a look at the following post from Karen Susman.

-If you’d like further advice on giving presentations, please get in touch—give us a call on 020 3137 6323 or visit our contact page.
+If you’d like further advice on public speaking anxiety, please get in touch—give us a call on 020 3137 6323.